Skiing France's big three: Les Arcs, Avoriaz & Val Thorens

 While the pistes are good for skiers of all levels, intermediates, in particular, will jump at the chance to cover a huge amount of terrain within the Three Valleys.
 Les Menuires* next door is one of the more underrated resorts in the Three Valleys but has superb skiing.

 For après ski relaxation, dip into the warm waters of the hot tubs, swimming pools and balneotherapy bath at the Val Thorens' Sports Centre and Aqua-Spa.
 Children have their own play areas, with paddling pools and waterfalls, along with water-based organised activities.

 If that's all too staid, join the daily après ski party on the mountain at the Val Thorens outpost of La Folie Douce, France's most raucous collection of mountainside outdoor clubs and restaurants.
 People come from all over the Three Valleys to dance on the terrace against the enchanting backdrop of snow-covered mountains.

-Les Arcs, Avoriaz and Val Thorens are just three exciting ski resorts which pepper France, and throb with life during the ski season.
-Whether you're a pro on two skis or a complete newbie, there's a ski holiday for you.
+Les Arcs, Avoriaz and Val Thorens are just three exciting ski resorts that pepper France* and throb with life during the ski season.
+Whether you're a pro on two skis or a complete novice, there's a ski holiday for you.

 More about France

 Explore holidays in the sun for less